ericywl/istd-2d/README.md

 4. Change the STRING fileName to the CNF file's name with .cnf extension
 5. Run the program

-If the problem is satisfiable, the program will print the boolean assignment on the console and also writes it to Algo/sat_2d/sampleCNF/<fileName>Bool.txt
+If the problem is satisfiable, <br/>
+the program will print the boolean assignment on the consoleand also writes it to Algo/sat_2d/sampleCNF/<fileName>Bool.txt

 COMPSTRUCT